vanillartwork/raylink/docs/getting-started.md

 #### 1.1 Choose a VPS

 You need a Linux server with a public IP address (IPv4 or IPv6) and SSH access.
-Any provider works — AWS EC2, Google Cloud, Oracle Cloud, Azure, Vultr, and most budget VPS hosts.
-Ubuntu Server (24.04 LTS or newer) is recommended, and a small instance is plenty for personal use.
+Any provider works — AWS, Google Cloud, Oracle Cloud, Azure or other cloud service provider.
+Ubuntu system is recommended, and a small instance is plenty for personal use.

 **Example: AWS EC2**